Tomauskasz/student-face-check-in/README.md

 The React frontend provides the following pages/routes (defined in `frontend/src/App.tsx`):

 -   `/` : **Landing Page** (`Index.tsx`)
-    -   Displays an overview of the system and navigation links to other sections.
+    -   Displays an overview of the Student Attendance System, its features, and provides navigation links to the main sections (View Attendance, Register Student, Mark Attendance).
 -   `/view-attendance` : **View Attendance** (`pages/ViewAttendance.tsx`)
-    -   Shows a table of all students, their registration details, and current attendance status.
+    -   Shows a comprehensive table of all registered students.
+    -   Displays student details such as first name, last name, attendance status (`marked_today`), and the last seen date/time.
-    -   Allows users to search, edit, and delete students.
+    -   Allows users to search for students by name.
+    -   Provides functionality to manually toggle a student's attendance status.
+    -   Offers options to edit student information (first name, last name).
+    -   Allows for the deletion of students from the system.
+    -   Includes a feature to reset the attendance status for all students (e.g., at the start of a new day).
 -   `/register-student` : **Register Student** (`pages/RegisterStudent.tsx`)
-    -   A form to register new students by providing their name, surname, and uploading a photo.
+    -   Provides a form for adding new students to the system.
+    -   Requires input for the student's first name, last name (validated for title case and Lithuanian characters), and a photograph for facial recognition.
+    -   Includes a photo preview feature before submission.
 -   `/mark-attendance` : **Mark Attendance** (`pages/MarkAttendance.tsx`)
-    -   A form to mark a student's attendance by providing their name, surname, and uploading a current photo for face verification.
+    -   Enables marking a student as present via facial recognition.
+    -   Requires the student's first name and last name to identify them.
+    -   Users upload a current photo of the student, which is then compared against their registered image by the backend.
+    -   Provides feedback on whether the face verification was successful or not.
 -   `*` : **Not Found** (`pages/NotFound.tsx`)
-    -   A generic 404 page for invalid routes.
+    -   A generic 404 page displayed when a user navigates to a non-existent route, offering a link to return to the home page.

 ## Notes